giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

    The polygon is closed by CSF.
 Repeating the first vertex is optional.

 2. **Counter-clockwise orientation (CCW)**
-   Vertices must be ordered CCW.
+   Counter-clockwise orientation (CCW): vertices must be ordered CCW.
 This is a strict requirement for consistent Green/shoelace sign conventions in area and inertia computation.
-   :
-    **Single-Path Hole Representation (`@cell`)** for the mandatory bridge rules and validity constraints of inner-loop single-polygon encoding.
+See "Single-Path Hole Representation (@cell)" for mandatory bridge rules and validity constraints of inner-loop single-polygon encoding.

 4. **No self-intersection**